Do SSDs Degrade Over Time?

 ! resulted in 128kb of internal writes on the SSD

-Now, why does this occur.
+Now, why does this occur?
 Unlike HDDs, data cannot be directly overwritten on a disk.
 On SSDs, data can only be written to erased spaces.
-When you have brand new initialized SSD, all the pages are in a free/erased state, so no problem in finding free/erased spaces to write new data.
-But as the SSD starts to fill up with data, resulting in erased spaces having to be created that causes the WAF to increase.
+When you have a brand new initialized SSD, all the pages are in a free/erased state, so no problem in finding free/erased spaces to write new data.
+But as the SSD starts to fill up with data, resulting in erased spaces having to be created which causes the WAF to increase.
 I can go into more detail on this but will save it for another time.
 Suffice to say, a higher WAF value means SSD performance degradation.

 Do SSDs degrade over time?